-Assessments are an integral part of education in our state.
-At their most basic level, assessments are the tools we use to collect the information we need to make decisions in everyday life.
-Health professionals use instruments like thermometers and x-rays to monitor the health of their patients.
-Scientists collect and analyze water samples to determine the quality of our streams and lakes.
-In education, teachers and administrators use state tests, work samples, and other forms of assessments to measure how well students are learning and determine how best to support them moving forward.
+Assessments provide educators with the information they need to make essential instructional decisions.
+In the same way that a scientist may collect and analyze water samples to determine the quality of our streams and lakes, teachers and administrators use state tests, performance assessments, and other forms of assessments to measure how well students are learning and determine how best to support them moving forward.

 A balanced assessment system employs a variety of measures and types of assessment to provide the most useful information to students, parents, teachers, administrators, legislators, and the public.